RobertHennings/BachelorThesis/README.md

 - Immediate order execution ("fast")
 - Order size ("large volumes")

-In order to enable a better assessability of these characteristics, they are formulated as components of transaction costs.31 Market liquidity can be understood as the trad- ing cost of a securities transaction in the capital market, relative to its fair value.
+In order to enable a better assessability of these characteristics, they are formulated as components of transaction costs.
+Market liquidity can be understood as the trading cost of a securities transaction in the capital market, relative to its fair value.
 Total transaction costs comprise four components: The price effect PI(q), the search costs S(q), the delay costs D(q) and the direct trade costs TC(q).
-In sum, the com- ponents represent the market liquidity of a security as follows:
+In sum, the components represent the market liquidity of a security as follows:

 <p align="center">
   <img src="https://github.com/RobertHennings/BachelorThesis/blob/main/Figures/EquationTransactionCosts.png"